rubenz58/PR2_Tennis_Rankings/README.md

 - Email Verification
 - Password change

-// Will have to trigger manual update for DB.
+// Will have to trigger manual update for DB. > Worked
-Have to add myself as the is_admin super user.
+// Have to add myself as the is_admin super user. > Done